About Belle Fourche South — In Depth

 Criminal Records

 Criminal records in Butte County cover a range of documentation, including felony and misdemeanor charges, traffic violations, and entries in the sex offender registry.
 The Butte County Sheriff's Office, along with the South Dakota Unified Judicial System, maintains these records.
-Residents can request background checks through the South Dakota Bureau of Investigation, which provides reports including statewide criminal history.
+Residents can request background checks through the South Dakota Division of Criminal Investigation, which provides reports including statewide criminal history.
 The Bureau offers services to Butte County residents seeking detailed background information for employment, licensing, or personal purposes.

 Vital Records